Skip to content

 What if any of my details change after an application (e.g. Contact person, RTO delivery, the course)?

 Please contact the Authority office via phone: (02) 6262 5630 or email: info@trainingfund.com.au to notify us.
-The details can be updated by Authority staff in some cases, or you may need to lodge a new application.
+The details may be able to be updated by Authority staff in some cases, or your initial application may need to be cancelled and a new application needs lodging.

 What if I attended & missed out on applying?